 (2) Placement of an order for goods by the Purchaser is deemed to be a binding offer of contract.
 Unless otherwise stated in the order, we shall be entitled to accept this contractual offer within 7 days of its receipt by us.

-(3) Acceptance may be declared either in writing (e.g. by order confirmation) or by delivery of the goods to the Purchaser.
+(3) Acceptance may be declared either in text form (e.g. by order confirmation) or by delivery of the goods to the Purchaser.

 § 4 Delivery, transfer of risk, acceptance, default on acceptance

-(1) Delivery shall be ex warehouse, which is also the place of performance.
+(1) Delivery shall be ex warehouse, which is also the place of performance for the delivery and any subsequent performance.
 At the request and expense of the Purchaser, the goods shall be shipped to another destination (shipment purchase).
 Unless otherwise agreed, we shall be entitled to determine the type of shipping (in particular transport company, shipping route, packaging) ourselves.

 § 5 Prices and terms of payment